BrandonMathis/mezcal/README.md

-# web-boilerplate
+# Mezcal
-A template for new front-end projects.
+An application for ranking and storing Mezcals

 ## Using
 1. Clone the repo